-The New York Juvenile Asylum (NYJA) was founded in 1851 by a group of prominent businessmen and professionals concerned about vagrancy among poor children in New York City.
+There were many orphan/juvenile asylums in New York City.
+Some of those founded in the early 1800s still exist.
+One of them, the New York Juvenile Asylum (NYJA) – now known as The Children’s Village, was founded in 1851 by a group of prominent businessmen and professionals concerned about vagrancy among poor children in New York City.
 The Asylum was designed to house, educate, reform, and indenture children who were homeless, truant, and criminal (convicted of petty crimes) in New York City.
 The founders conceived of the Asylum as a place for non-delinquent children – an alternative to the punitive House of Refuge for the more hardened young criminals who were incarcerated alongside much older adults who were convicted of very serious crimes.
 As a general rule, children accepted into the NYJA were generally between the ages of seven and fifteen, but children both younger and older were also accepted at times.

 The success of the operation deemed it necessary to erect a much more substantial structure to house all of the children.
 In 1854, the NYJA purchased a new parcel of property in a semi-rural area of the city at Washington Heights – on 176th Street between Tenth and Eleventh Avenues.
 The new Gothic-inspired building was opened on April 2, 1856 to replace the original structure which Asylum directors described as “dreary, comfortless, inconvenient and insecure as can well be imagined.”